3.4 CONVEYANCES-SURVIVORSHIP Problem A:

 Where the operative words of a deed clearly express an intention to create the right of survivorship, such expressed intention will be given effect and the survivor will take by force of the terms of the grant.
 Upon the death of the other grantee or grantees, the survivor acquires the entire estate, subject to the charge of death taxes.

-What shall be sufficient proof of the first death of a grantee of a survivorship deed?
+What shall be sufficient proof of the death of a grantee of a survivorship deed when one or more other grantees set forth in a survivorship deed remain alive?

 A certificate of transfer as provided in Section 2113.61 under the Revised Code or an affidavit accompanied by a certificate of death.
 For contents of the affidavit see Revised Code Section 5302.17.